Radiography Associate Degree

 Demonstrate a commitment to professional ethics, attitudes, and behaviors.

-- Student Learning Outcome #1: Students explain the importance of ethics in the Radiography profession.
+- Student Learning Outcome #1: Student explains the importance of ethics in the Radiography profession.

-- Student Learning Outcome #2: Students model professional behaviors and attitudes when in the clinical setting.
+- Student Learning Outcome #2: Student models professional ethics, behaviors and attitudes when in the lab and clinical setting.

 Apply theoretical knowledge and critical thinking to clinical practice.

-- Student Learning Outcome #1: Students will apply critical thinking skills to classroom and lab application.
+- Student Learning Outcome #1: Student will apply critical thinking skills to classroom and lab application.

-- Student Learning Outcome #2: Students exhibit synthesis of coursework, clinical skills, and experiential learning to demonstrate proficiency in the health care setting.
+- Student Learning Outcome #2: Student exhibits synthesis of coursework, clinical skills, and experiential learning to demonstrate proficiency in the health care setting.

 Communicate effectively and respectfully with the patient and members of the healthcare team.

-- Student Learning Outcome #1: Students will effectively utilize oral communication with patients and other members of the healthcare team in the clinical setting.
+- Student Learning Outcome #1: Student will effectively utilize oral communication with patients and other members of the healthcare team in the lab and clinical setting.

-- Student Learning Outcome #2: Students will utilize effective written communication.
+- Student Learning Outcome #2: Student will utilize effective written communication.

 Our radiography degree is accredited by the Joint Review Committee on Education in Radiologic Technology.
 See more accreditation information.